Cornell-MAE-UG/fa25-portfolio-Kopus123/_projects/2025-RoverArm-CAD.md

 image: /assets/images/RoverArmWireframe.jpg
 ---

 Over the summer of 2025, I decided to make a few projects to further my skills in the engineering field.
-One of such projects was my 5-DOF Rover Arm in Autodesk Fusion 360.
+One such project was my 5-DOF Rover Arm in Autodesk Fusion 360.

 I chose a rover arm as the project because of my interest in aerospace engineering and eagerness to start excelling in the field.
 As implied, I started this project with no CAD experience whatsoever.